ukk77/admin-dashboard/README.md

 The project admin-dashboard was created using node.js and react.js frameworks mainly.
 Additionally react-chartjs2 was used to make charts.
 React material UI provides components such as tabs, cards and papers that were used to style the react pages.

+To use the project refer to instructions file.